 Although you can take liquids in your check-in baggage without any of the restrictions placed on carry-on, it’s still not necessarily a good idea to take anything that has a risk of spilling.

 I’ve ended up with coconut oil all over my clothes in the past, which not an easy thing to clean up.
 Whilst you might want to take that bottle of gin away with you, think carefully how you’d feel if your whole holiday wardrobe ended up smelling like a bar.

-Use your common sense with this, and make sure any liquids are in plastic bags and that anything breakable is nicely padded.
+Use your common sense with this, and make sure any liquids or shampoos are in quart sizes bottles.. and that anything breakable is nicely padded.